sauvik-d/Nirdesh2024/README.md

 # Nirdesh2024
-Annual Inter College Tech Fest of RKMVCC.
+This repo contains drafts and codes regarding Annual Inter College Tech Fest of RKMVCC.